raphCode/master-thesis-muzero/evaluation.typ

   caption: [Properties of the Carchess map "tutorial"], ) <tbl-carchess_map_properties>

-== !NN !ARCH

-I use the following !nns for the evaluation:

-=== !OBS
+==== !OBSs

-I use !obss of the following form in the !g Carchess, consisting of three tensors:
+I use !obss of the following form in the !g Carchess, each !obs consisting of three
+tensors:

 The first !obs tensor is a three-dimensional image encoding the position of lanes, cars and traffic lights on the grid.